 Trying to escape springtime allergies or that noxious traffic air by staying indoors?
 It might be more difficult than you think.
 According to the EPA, indoor air often holds more pollutants than the air outside.

 As engineering has gotten better, we’ve excelled at constructing draft-free, sealed environments that keep the AC from escaping the building.
-That also means we’ve gotten better at trapping odors, germs, dust, and whatever tracks in with us every time we open the door.
+That also means we’ve gotten better at trapping odors, dust, and whatever tracks in with us every time we open the door.

 Forced air circulation can keep those contaminants floating around.
 Using a device like the FreshView™ Air Purifier can remedy this.

 Get Fresh Ideas for Fresh Air with Kensington